 Step 2.
 Choose your tools

-After defining what you want to accomplish, pick the corporate eLearning software that will get those jobs done.
+After defining what you want to accomplish, pick the corporate training software that will get those jobs done.
 If you’re in a smaller company, you want a solution that is user-friendly and downright intuitive (i.e., little or no learning curve).
 And even if you are in a larger corporation, you don’t want to be dependent on the IT staff for everything you want to create and use.

 First, you’ll need a course authoring toolkit and, second, you’ll need to decide on an online space where you can host contents, and a fairly effortless way to distribute to your learners and keep track of the eLearning process and results.
 This second requisite is handled nicely with a Learning Management System (LMS) we’ve mentioned above.